Why A Plant-Based Diet?

-I do so mainly for a similar reason why most people eat animal products: I like plants.
+I eat plants mostly for a similar reason why most people eat animal products: I like eating plants.

 To me, plants are tasty; they ooze natural flavor, are richly textured, and allow for a varied palette of recipes.

 Moreover, they are healthy, meet my body’s demands, and help me feel energized.

 If I can improve my health as well as that of the planet by eating plants, then that looks like an intelligent choice to me. 🙂

 To be sure, most restaurants offer scant choices when it comes to plant-only meals (an exception being Asian restaurants, especially Thai).
 This gives many the impression that a plant-based diet is restrictive.
 To me, it is most people’s diet that is restrictive instead.